dariosfiles/viruses/readme.md

+downloading winrar is required, password of the .zip file: 123
 # This is a repository which has a virus, will not harm your system but will do these:

 - GDI Effects